Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Introduction

 The core idea of the variational quantum eigensolver is to generate a parameterised wave-function, known as the ansatz, and then variationally tune this ansatz so as to minimise the expectation value of some relevant Hermitian operator, typically the system Hamiltonian.
 The fundamental challenge in implementing the VQE methodology on NISQ devices is thus to construct an ansatz wave-function that can accurately describe the ground-state of the Hermitian operator under study and, at the same time, can be represented on shallow quantum circuits which are not dominated by noise.
 Most commonly used VQEs for quantum chemistry are so-called ``fixed-ansatz'' methods wherein the ansatz wave-function consists of a predetermined product of parametrised unitary operators acting on an initial (usually Hartree-Fock reference) state \cite{tilly2022variational, romero2018strategies, ryabinkin2018qubit, kandala2017hardware, lee2018generalized, mizukami2020orbital}.
 Whether hardware-efficient or chemically-inspired, these "fixed" ansatz methods have a limited accuracy and do not provide a route for exact simulations of strongly correlated systems on near-term quantum hardware \cite{romero2018strategies, kandala2017hardware}.
 Since fixed ansätze are by definition system-agnostic, they are also likely to contain superfluous operators that do not contribute to a better approximation of the ground state of the Hermitian operator under study \cite{grimsley2019trotterized}.
 Such redundant operators needlessly increase the length of the ansatz circuit as well as the number of variational parameters to be tuned, both of which are serious problems for NISQ-era devices.

 Unsurprisingly therefore, recent works have proposed iterative VQE protocols that construct system-tailored ans\"atze using some kind of quasi-greedy strategy.
 The ADAPT-VQE algorithm \cite{grimsley2019adaptive} has made a notable impact in the field by demonstrating a significant reduction in the redundant terms in the ansatz circuits for a range of molecules, thus enhancing the accuracy and efficiency of the VQE.
-At it's core, the ADAPT-VQE algorithm consists of two steps: \begin{description} \item[Step 1] Given an initial parameterised ansatz wave-function $\ket{\Psi^{(m)}}:=\ket{\Psi^{(m)}(\theta_{m}', \ldots, \theta_{1}')}$ at the $m^{\rm th}$ iteration, a new ansatz wave-function is constructed by carefully selecting a parameterised unitary operator from a pre-selected operator pool and appending this parameterised unitary operator to the current parameterised ansatz wave-function $\ket{\Psi^{(m)}(\theta_{m}', \ldots, \theta_{1}')}$.
-More precisely, given a pool $\mathbb{U}$ of parameterised unitary operators, a Hermitian operator $\widehat{A}$ whose ground state is being prepared, the ADAPT-VQE selection criterion consists of identifying the unitary operator $\mathcal{U}^* \in \mathbb{U}$ such that
+At it's core, the ADAPT-VQE algorithm consists of two steps: \begin{description} \item[Step 1] At iteration $m$, we are given a parameterised ansatz wave-function $\ket{\Psi^{(m-1)}}:=\ket{\Psi^{(m-1)}(\theta_{m-1}^{(m-1)}, \ldots, \theta_{1}^{(m-1)})}$ (see Equation \eqref{eq:Yvon_new} in Section~\ref{sec:Adapt} for the precise form of $\ket{\Psi^{(m-1)}}$).
+A new ansatz wave-function is constructed by carefully selecting a parameterised unitary operator from a pre-selected operator pool and appending this parameterised unitary operator to $\ket{\Psi^{(m-1)}}$.
+More precisely, given a pool $\mathbb{U}$ of parameterised unitary operators and a Hermitian operator $\widehat{A}$ whose ground state is being prepared, the ADAPT-VQE selection criterion consists of identifying the unitary operator $\mathcal{U}^* \in \mathbb{U}$ such that